nicolazzie/SNPchimpRepo/README.md

 #### **PEDDA_MATRIX**
 _pedda_matrix.py_ program converts Illumina MATRIX files into PLINK format.
 You need 2 input files: one Illumina FinalReport file (in ROW format) and one SNP_Map (original from Illumina).
-Since this program was not originally coded to be released, there are no parameter files available.
-You need to directly edit the parameters in the program (see the "MODIFY HERE" section).

-First edit the parameters:
-1) open the pedda_matrix.py file (use your desired editor: emancs, vi, vim, nano, gedit, etc...)
-2) Modify the 5 parametersin the "MODIFY ONLY THERE VARIABLES SECTION" (leave everything else unchanged)
+There is a specific parameter file to modify (peddar.param), the user is expected to modify according to the file(s) available:
    - Variable **finrep** is the path to the FinalReport file (can be absolute or relative).
    - Variable **snpmap** is the path to the SNP map file, the one provided with any FinalReport (can be absolute or relative)
    - Variable **outname** is the name of the output file (you'll find 2 files named as the name given + .ped and .map)